timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

 A **ClusterDeploymentTemplate** must specify criteria to determine whether the templated object has successfully completed its role in configuring the environment.
 Once the criteria are met, the ClusterDeploymentTemplate will output the deployment values.
 The criteria may be specified in `spec.observedMatches` or in `spec.observedCompletion`.

-To fetch the latest deployment configurtions from the url provided by the Flux Source Controller, we use Carvel's **kapp-controller** which provides a declarative way to install, manage, and upgrade applications on a Kubernetes cluster using the **[App CRD](https://carvel.dev/kapp-controller/docs/v0.38.0/app-overview/)**.
+To fetch the latest deployment configuration from the url provided by the Flux Source Controller, we use Carvel's **kapp-controller**, which provides a declarative way to install, manage, and upgrade applications on a Kubernetes cluster using the **[App CRD](https://carvel.dev/kapp-controller/docs/v0.38.0/app-overview/)**.
 The App CR comprises of three main sections:
 - `spec.fetch` declares source for fetching configuration and OCI images
 - `spec.template` declares templating tool and values
 - `spec.deploy` declares deployment tool and any deploy specific configuration.
 Currently only Carvel’s kapp CLI is supported.

+We are using a Knative Serving Service for our deployment.
+This resource type has immutable creator/lastModifer annotations that will be created if the resource is applied the first time.
+If Cartographer or kapp-controller applies updates to the resource due to a new input it "removes" them which results in a request denial by the admission webhook.
+Therefore, that additional ConfigMap is added which instructs kapp-controller to copy them from the resources already running in the cluster.

 We are now able to apply our updated and new resources to the cluster ...
 ```terminal:execute
 command: kapp deploy -a simple-supply-chain -f simple-supply-chain -y --dangerous-scope-to-fallback-allowed-namespaces
 clear: true
 ```
-... and can check whether everything is working as expected and the deplyed application is accessible.
+... and can check whether everything is working as expected and the deployed application is accessible.
 ```terminal:execute
 command: kubectl describe ClusterDelivery simple-delivery-{{ session_namespace }}
 clear: true